bytecodealliance/wasm-pkg-tools/README.md

 [namespace_registries]
 wasi = "wasi.dev"
 example = "example.com"
+# An example of providing your own registry mapping.
+For large and/or public registries, we
+# recommend creating a well-known metadata file that can be used to determine the registry to use
+# (see the section on "metadata" below).
+But many times you might want to override mappings or
+# provide something that is used by a single team.
+The registry name does not matter, but must be
+# parsable to URL authority.
+This name is purely used for mapping to registry config and isn't
+# actually used as a URL when metadata is provided
+another = { registry = "another", metadata = { preferredProtocol = "oci", "oci" = {registry = "ghcr.io", namespacePrefix = "webassembly/" } } }

 # This overrides the default registry for a specific package.
 This is useful for cases where a
 # package is published to multiple registries.
 [package_registry_overrides]
 "example:foo" = "example.com"
+# Same as namespace_registries above, but for a specific package.
+"example:bar" = { registry = "another", metadata = { preferredProtocol = "oci", "oci" = {registry = "ghcr.io", namespacePrefix = "webassembly/" } } }

 # This section contains a mapping of registries to their configuration.
 There are currently 3
 # supported types of registries: "oci", "warg", and "local".
 The "oci" type is the default.
 The